How Can Therapy Help with Anxiety?

 Cognitive Behavioural Therapy (CBT) for Anxiety

-Cognitive Behavioural Therapy (CBT) focuses on the connection between your thoughts, emotions, behaviours, and body sensations.
+Cognitive Behavioural Therapy (CBT) focuses on the connection between your thoughts, emotions/body sensations and behaviours.
 It helps us understand how anxiety is maintained and how it can be shifted.

 CBT also looks at the beliefs we hold about worry itself.